nf-core/methylseq/docs/bs-seq-primer.md

 #### Long-read bisulfite sequencing:

-- Although short-read Illumina sequencing predominates, emerging methods such as enzymaticallly converted methylation sequencing (EM-seq) are possible using long-read platforms (e.g., PacBio or Oxford Nanopore)
+- Although short-read Illumina sequencing predominates, emerging methods such as enzymatically converted methylation sequencing (EM-seq) are possible using long-read platforms (e.g., PacBio or Oxford Nanopore)
 - Aligning and calling methylation from longer reads introduces different challenges and opportunities, including better resolution of repetitive regions and phasing of haplotypes

 #### Experimental Design and Biological Replicates: